reniwiner/openprocurement.tender.twostage/docs/source/tutorial.rst

 .. _envelopes:

-Financial, eligibility and qualification documents uploading
+Financial documents uploading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Financial, eligibility and qualification documents are also a part of Bid but are located in different end-points.
+Financial documents are a part of Bid but are located in different end-points.

 In order to create and/or get financial document ``financial_documents`` end-point should be used: